Nick Barraclough LLB (Hons).

 I specialise in representing people who are accused of doing something wrong, whether the proceedings involve a criminal court or other tribunal such as a sports or regulatory board.
 The bulk of my practice involves defending those accused of very serious misconduct such as serious fraud or homicide, but I also conduct private cases in less serious cases, such as driving offences, theft and assault.

 I was called to the Bar by the Inner Temple in 1990, since when I’ve established myself as one of London’s leading criminal barristers with a wide ranging private practice (though I still undertake some legal aid work).

-He is registered with the Bar Council to accept direct access (public access) instructions, is an accredited Pupil Supervisor (qualified to train barristers) and is recommended as a leading barrister by the Legal 500 directory.
+Registered with the Bar Council to accept direct access (public access) instructions, I am also an accredited Pupil Supervisor (qualified to train barristers) and am recommended as a leading barrister by the Legal 500 directory.

-When not working, Nick tries to find time to spend with his family, and also enjoys playing and watching most sports, particularly football, rugby (ex member of Honourable Artillery Company Rugby Club), cricket (assists with coaching at a Surrey Premier League Cricket Club), long distance running (especially with Rafa, the family Catalan Sheepdog), tennis and golf.
-He also writes novels and aspires to be published.
+When not working, I try to find time to spend with family, and enjoy playing and watching most sports, particularly football, rugby (played for the Honourable Artillery Company Rugby Club), cricket (I help with coaching at a Surrey Premier Division Cricket Club), long distance running (especially with Rafa, the family Catalan Sheepdog), tennis and golf.
+I also write novels and aspire to be published.